Business Bites: Barges on the river; car wash proposed for former Ryan’s Cash and Carry; Nourish kitchen moving; Signature Med Spa open; bakery opens; fitness equipment installed in Gibson Park; Jazz Night at The History Museum

 A car wash has been proposed for the former Ryan’s Cash and Carry property at 833 Smelter Ave.

-The city received a permit application for the project that would repurpose the existing building for the vacuuming portion and construction a new building for the cash wash and a small office.
+The city received a permit application for the project that would repurpose the existing building for the vacuuming portion and construction a new building for the car wash and a small office.

 Nourish